IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 ```

 #### Update Documents after Reads for Update
-Updates existing documents previously retrieved by a (direct) znsq_read or a (sequential) znsq_next_result with the update options specified.
-An exclusive document level lock was obtained by the read requests.
-For non-recoverable databases, the lock will be released immediately following the update result request, and for recoverable databases, the lock will be released by a znsq_commit, znsq_abort, or when the task ends.
+Updates existing documents previously retrieved by a (direct) `znsq_read()` or a (sequential) `znsq_next_result()` with the update options specified.
+An exclusive document level lock is obtained by the read requests.
+For non-recoverable databases, the lock will be released immediately following the update result request, and for recoverable databases, the lock will be released by a `znsq_commit()`, `znsq_abort()`, or when the task ends.

 If the auto-commit option is active for the connection, then a commit will be issued following a successful update.

 #### Parameters

-`znsq_connection_t`
-   C-constant contains the connection token from a previous znsq_open.
+`znsq_connection_t`: C-constant contains the connection token from a previous `znsq_open()`.

-`znsq_result_set_t'
-`   int32_t token returned by a previous znsq_read with the update option or znsq_next_result.
+`znsq_result_set_t': int32_t token returned by a previous `znsq_read()` with the update option or `znsq_next_result()`.

-`buf`
-   Contains a copy of the updated document to replace the existing version of the document.
-All secondary indexes will be updated to relect any alternate key changes found in the  new version of the document.
+`buf`: contains a copy of the updated document to replace the existing version of the document.
+All secondary indexes will be updated to reflect any alternate key changes found in the new version of the document.

-`buf_len`
-   Length of buffer containing the updated document.
+`buf_len`: length of buffer containing the updated document.

 #### Return value
 The return code of the function.

-If successful read, the return code is 0.
+If the document was updated, the return code is 0.

 If an error occurred, the return code contains the detailed error reason.
-The macro `znsq_err` can be used to mask the error reason in bytes
+The macro `znsq_err()` can be used to mask the error reason in bytes
 2 and 3 of the return code.

 Example of updating a document in an EzNoSQL database: